 Next, they should pick a card one at a time, each time naming the color of the picture on the card.

-It’s important to have a baseline so that you know ahead of time which colors your students know and which colors they may still be learning to identify.
+It’s important to have a baseline so that you know ahead of time which colors your students know and which colors they may still be learning to recognize.
 Once you have this information, you can differentiate this activity to fit their needs.

-Grab Your Copy
+Grab Your FREE Copy

 Ready for some color sorting fun?
 Grab your free copy of this printable Color Sorting Activity by clicking the large, yellow download button at the end of the post!